Integrating WebRTC Phone into Web Pages Using CommPeak

 if (data.message != null && typeof data.message.status_code != 'undefined' && data.message.status_code != 200) {

-// getting call error in case session failed
+// Getting call error in case session failed

 msg += `: ${data.message.status_code} ${data.message.reason_phrase}`;